qaalabs/DE5M6/docs/labs/03b-medallion-lakehouse.md

 Screenshot of a semantic model in Fabric.

 From here, you or other members of your data team can create reports and dashboards based on the data in your lakehouse.
-These reports will be connected directly to the gold layer of your lakehouse, so they’ll always reflect the latest data.
+These reports will be connected directly to the gold layer of your lakehouse, so they'll always reflect the latest data.

 Clean up resources
-In this exercise, you’ve learned how to create a medallion architecture in a Microsoft Fabric lakehouse.
+In this exercise, you've learned how to create a medallion architecture in a Microsoft Fabric lakehouse.

-If you’ve finished exploring your lakehouse, you can delete the workspace you created for this exercise.
+If you've finished exploring your lakehouse, you can delete the workspace you created for this exercise.

 In the bar on the left, select the icon for your workspace to view all of the items it contains.
 In the … menu on the toolbar, select Workspace settings.